CBU Library Resources

 The library exists to help meet the research and information needs of the CBU community, whether that’s in support of freshman composition papers or original research from faculty.
 While the library website is the front door of the library on the web, the following links may be particularly useful for researchers:

-APA Style Central is an award-winning platform that supports the research process from beginning to end with a wide range of tools and resources for learning about APA style, conducting research, writing a paper and getting it published.
+APA's Academic Writer is an award-winning platform that supports the research process from beginning to end with a wide range of tools and resources for learning about APA style, conducting research, writing a paper and getting it published.

 Scopus is an authoritative bibliographic index of scholarly materials, providing an extremely customizable window into the scholarly conversation.
 Among many other uses, you can use Scopus to quickly find the most influential papers on any topic—just sort a well-defined search by “Cited by (highest).”
 What if you also want to be notified about new research on that topic?
 Just click “Set alert” (free registration required for alerts).

 No library includes everything, so interlibrary loan is how the gaps get filled.
 Learn more here.

 Guide to the Library for Faculty and Staff

 This guide is the library’s place on the web to share information with faculty.

 SHARE is the open access digital repository that collects, showcases and preserves research produced by CBU faculty and graduate students.

 Whether you’re scouring the scholarly record for a literature review, or just want to brush up on the latest tools and techniques for scholarly research, scheduling an appointment with a librarian can be a big help.
 Contact the library to set up a time.

 Looking for an overview of the entire research process and some of the best tools available to support your efforts?
 Check out this handout created by Matthew Goddard, digital services librarian.